ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.10.26.md

 			- user manual doesn't know what version is on an instrument,
 				- needs time spent on it
 	- helps to be able look in one place for information
-		- however this is just for us, so if theres reason for it to be split then probably better to leave it as is.
+		- however this is just for us, so if there's reason for it to be split then probably better to leave it as is.
 		- possible that some information is in the wrong wiki.
 	- for those who didn't know, wiki on the same repository as release notes.
 		- this means that github search -> organisation -> wikis will find information on any of these.